yurimjeon1892/hydeout/_posts/2020-06-01-project-lidar-object-detection.md

 * To improve processing speed, I implemented both pre-processing and post-processing stages of the object detection algorithm in C++.
 * The deep learning model was converted to ONNX format for enhanced compatibility.
 In cases where ONNX conversion was not possible, I used CUDA for improved computation speed.

-As a result, my team achieved the following project objectives:
+As a result, the project team achieved the following project objectives:
 * Execution time within 40 ms on the testbed.
 * mAP difference of 5% or less when compared to the state-of-the-art PointPillars.